-- Group 1-First priority for enrollment will be given to the following special populations: - Eligible Veterans as defined by California Education Code, and active members of the Armed Forces of the United States - Current foster youth, former foster youth up to age 25, or homeless youth, or former homeless youth up to age 24 pursuant - Extended Opportunity Programs and Services (EOPS) eligible students - Disabled Students Programs and Services (DSPS) eligible students - CalWORKs eligible students - A student who is a Tribal TANF recipient - Group 2-Second priority will be granted to First Year Experience (FYE) and Freshman Academy eligible students and student-athletes who have completed orientation, assessment, and develop student education plans and have been identified as eligible to participate in the College's designated intercollegiate competitive athletic teams.
-(Do we want to add Umoja and Puente?) - Group 3-Third priority will be granted to continuing District students with 45-90 degree-applicable units
+- Group 1-First priority for enrollment will be given to the following special populations: - A member or Eligible vVeterans of the Armed Forces of the United States and who is a resident of California, as defined specified by California Education Code section 66025.8;, and active members of the Armed Forces of the United States - A Current foster youth or, former foster youth, youth who is not older than 25 years of age at the commencement of the academic year, as specified in Education Code section 66025.9; - A verified homeless youth, or former homeless youth up to age 24 pursuant who is not older than 25 years of age at commencement of the academic year, as specified in Education Code section 66025.9; - Extended Opportunity Programs and Services (EOPS) eligible students

-- Group 4-Fourth priority will be given to recently graduated high school students and first-time to college students who have completed orientation, assessment, and develop student education plans. - Group 5-Fifth priority will be given to continuing students with 12 or more units (GCCCD degree-applicable and GCCCD non-degree applicable) but not more than 44.5 GCCCD degree-applicable units - Group 6-Sixth priority will be granted to continuing students with 0-11.5 units (GCCCD degree-applicable and GCCCD non-degree applicable) - Group 7-Seventh priority will be given to new applicants who have applied, but have not gone through the matriculation process
+- Disabled Students Programs and Services (DSPS) eligible students - CalWORKs eligible students - A student who is a Tribal TANF recipient - A student who has a child or children under 18 years of age who will receive more than half of their support from that student; - Receiving services from a program funded by Rising Scholars Network funds - Native American or Alaskan Native students - Group 2-Second priority will be granted to First Year Experience (FYE), Freshman Academy eligible students, UMOJA, Puente, undocumented status-students, AB540 eligible, formerly incarcerated students, Native American or Alaskan Native students and student-athletes who have completed orientation, assessment, and develop student education plans and have been identified as eligible to participate in the College's designated intercollegiate competitive athletic teams. - Group 3 Third priority will be granted to continuing District students with 45-90 degree-applicable units - Group 4-Fourth priority will be given to recently graduated high school students and first-time to college students who have completed orientation, assessment, and develop student education plans. - Group 5-Fifth priority will be given to continuing students with 12 or more units (GCCCD degree-applicable and GCCCD non-degree applicable) but not more than 44.5 GCCCD degree-applicable units - Group 6-Sixth priority will be granted to continuing students with 0-11.5 units (GCCCD degree-applicable and GCCCD non-degree applicable) - Group 7-Seventh priority will be given to new applicants who have applied, but have not gone through the matriculation process